What Customers Want from Hotels in 2022

 Start by identifying their pain points, get clear on your own value proposition and how you best serve your customers, and then design products that meet those needs in a smooth and simple manner.

-If you want to learn more, my short course on content creation for hotels kicks off with an in-depth view of how to define your value proposition and your ideal customer profiles.
-Find out more about The Ultimate Content Creation Framework for Hotels, Lodges, B&Bs, and Hostels here.
+If you want to learn more, my most popular coaching programme, Amplify Hotel Marketing, kicks off with an in-depth view of how to define your value proposition and your ideal customer profiles.
+Find out more here.